The New York Review of Books: Reception

 One suspects they yearn for the day when they can return to their normal publishing routine – that gentlemanly pastiche of philosophy, art, classical music, photography, German and Russian history, East European politics, literary fiction – unencumbered by political duties of a confrontational or oppositional nature.
 That day has not yet arrived.
 If and when it does, let it be said that the editors met the challenges of the post-9/11 era in a way that most other leading American publications did not, and that The New York Review of Books ... was there when we needed it most.

 Sometimes accused of insularity, the Review has been called "The New York Review of Each Other's Books".
 Philip Nobile expressed a mordant criticism along these lines in his book Intellectual Skywriting: Literary Politics and the New York Review of Books.
 The Guardian characterized such accusations as "sour grapes".
 Phillip Lopate commented, in 2017, that Silvers "regarded his contributors as worthy authors, and so why punish them by neglecting their latest work?".
 In 2008, the San Francisco Chronicle wrote, "the pages of the 45th anniversary issue, in fact, reveal the actuality of [the paper's] willfully panoramic view".

 The Washington Post called the 2013 50th Anniversary issue "gaudy with intellectual firepower.
 Four Nobel Laureates have bylines.
 US Supreme Court Justice Stephen Breyer muses on reading Proust.
 There's the transcript of a long-lost lecture by T. S. Eliot."
 In 2014, Rachel Cooke wrote in The Observer of a recent issue: "The offer of such an embarrassment of riches is wholly amazing in a world where print journalism increasingly operates in the most threadbare of circumstances".
 America magazine echoed Zoë Heller's words about the Review: "I like it because it educates me."
 Lopate adds that the Review "was and is the standard bearer for American intellectual life: a unique repository of thoughtful discourse, unrepentantly highbrow, in a culture increasingly given to dumbing down."
 Timothy Noah of Politico called it "the country's best and most influential literary journal. ...
 It's hard to imagine that Hardwick ... would complain today that book reviewing is too polite."

+From Mary McCarthy and Edmund Wilson to Gore Vidal and Joan Didion, The New York Review of Books has consistently employed the liveliest minds in America to think about, write about, and debate books and the issues they raise."